harrellbm/Bookletic/README.md

 - The `sig` function is currently hardcoded to only handle two-page single-fold signatures.
 Other more complicated signatures may be supported in the future.
 - Paper size is also currently hardcoded to only handle US Letter and US Legal.
-- The function does not handle odd numbers of pages correctly yet.
-There is a TODO comment to implement this functionality.
 - The `booklet` function is a placeholder for automatically break a single content block into pages dynamically.
 It is not implemented yet but will be added in coming versions.

-### Collaboration
+## Collaboration
 I would love to see this package eventually turn into a community effort.
 So any interest in collaboration is very welcome!
-However, at this point bookletic is still in its first iteration and can no doubt use a lot more field testing and improvements.
-If there is enough interest for collaboration, I will gladly create a public repository for bookletic.
-In the mean time, if you are interested you can ping me on the typst discord server with the username: `harrellbm`
+You can find the github repository for this library here: [Bookletic Repo](https://github.com/harrellbm/Bookletic).
+Feel free to file an issue, pull request, or start a discussion.

+## Changlog
+#### 0.2.0
+- Handle odd number of pages by inserting a blank back cover
+- Implements page number layouts to allow defining different page numbers for different page ranges.
+- Add various other page number options

+#### 0.1.0
+Initial Commit